 They right answer is that people are not depressed, their chemicals are depressed.

+Here’s why chemicals may become depressed: Emotions, appetites, sleep schedules, energy levels, and so much more are completely dependent on a delicate symphony of hormones in our body!
 The levels of all of these hormones change throughout the day, prompting people to wake up, eat, feel energized, get tired, fall asleep, and perform all the necessary functions for life.
 It is, to say the least, extremely complicated.
 When this symphony is disrupted, depressive symptoms (and many other issues) can develop.

 When we hear about depression as a “chemical imbalance,” we’re mostly thinking about the neurotransmitters dopamine, norepinephrine, and serotonin.
 Even though there are many other factors involved, pharmaceutical options usually revolve around these particular neurotransmitters.
 The concept is pretty simple.

 Let’s use serotonin, one of our “happy hormones,” as an illustration.
-If a typical physician suspects that the body doesn’t have enough serotonin, then they would prescribe a drug to increase serotonin levels, called an SSRI.
+If a typical physician suspects that the body doesn’t have enough serotonin, they might prescribe a drug to increase serotonin levels, called an SSRI.
 Simple, right?
 Occasionally, it is this simple, and these medications can be very successful.
 This is about 30% of the time.
 Unfortunately, success isn’t the case 70% of the time- the MAJORITY of the time.
 Further, these medications have the potential to exacerbate the problem in the case that low seratonin wasn’t the problem to begin with.

 Sadly, most doctors today do not test serotonin levels before prescribing SSRI’s.
 Nor do they test for other contributors and co-factors that make our other “happy chemicals.”
 The testing & benchmarking for these multiple chemicals is highly overlooked in traditional medicine.